-As explained in Section 3 modern hardware often enables cache partitioning and memory bandwidth allocation to control the interference between jobs and improve the quality of service.
+As explained in Section III, modern hardware often enables cache partitioning and memory bandwidth allocation to control the interference between jobs and improve the quality of service.
 AMCilk exposes these functionalities to the AMCilk scheduler through an easy-to-use interface allowing the system administrator to manage cores, last-level cache, and memory bandwidth at the same time.

 To understand the impact of these functionalities on performance, we run one latency-sensitive application along with a streaming application.
 The streaming application runs in parallel and repeatedly loads data from memory, modifies it, and stores it back.
-The latency-sensitive application is an interactive service where clients send requests to the service and the service tries to minimize average flow time (using the DREP scheduler described above in Section 6.1).
-Since we wish to understand the impact of cache and bandwidth, each job in this latency-sensitive application is a sorting job (since sorting is moderately memory intensive) and the size of jobs vary -95% of the jobs are short (sorting 500,000 numbers) and the other 5% are long (sorting 50,000,000 numbers).
-We run the latency-sensitive application on cores 2-23 and the streaming application on cores 24-39.
-In the experiment, the strategy of cache partitioning and band-
+The latency-sensitive application is an interactive service where clients send requests to the service and the service tries to minimize average flow time (using the DREP scheduler described above in Section V-A).
+Since we wish to understand the impact of cache and bandwidth, each job in this latency-sensitive application is a sorting job (since sorting is moderately memory intensive) and the size of jobs vary - 95% of the jobs are short (sorting 500,000 numbers) and the other 5% are long (sorting 50,000,000 numbers).
+We run the latency-sensitive application on core 2-23 and the streaming application on core 24-39.